Michael J Fox-backed NZ study reveals vital Parkinson's puzzle piece

 Studies have already shown how GBA mutations hamper an enzyme that helps clean out degraded or excess cell parts, before they can build up to cause the damage seen in Parkinson's disease.

-Associate Professor Justin O'Sullivan, of the University of Auckland-based Liggins Institute, said his team have discovered the specific components of GBA which play a big part in regulating and delaying the disease's onset.
+Associate Professor Justin O'Sullivan, of the University of Auckland-based Liggins Institute, said his team had discovered the specific components of GBA which play a big part in regulating and delaying the disease's onset.

-"The question we are asking is why do some people with GBA mutations develop Parkinson's and others do not?" said O'Sullivan, who has been working with researchers from the University of Otago, and Australia's Garvan Institute of Medical Research.
+"The question we are asking is why do some people with GBA mutations develop Parkinson's and others do not?" said O'Sullivan, who has been working with researchers from the University of Otago and Australia's Garvan Institute of Medical Research.

 The investigation led them to the non-coding parts of the GBA gene that were once thought of as "junk DNA".